Advertiser Disclosure

 Citi Aadvantage Executive Card GIG champagne

-An airline-branded credit card can include complimentary lounge membership.
+An airline-branded credit card can include a complimentary lounge membership.
 Admirals Club GIG.
 Image Credit: Chris Hassan

-An airline rewards-earning credit card enhances your current elite benefits, allows you to earn a higher level of frequent flyer miles, and gives you the ability to redeem those miles for award tickets.
+An airline rewards-earning credit card enhances your current elite benefits, allows you to earn a higher level of frequent flyer miles, and allows you to redeem those miles for award tickets.

 Here are some examples of airline-branded credit cards and the types of associated airline benefits you can expect to receive.